 Real-life costs and benefits of wearable low vision aids

-This work will compare different low vision aids (LVA) and their use, cost-effectiveness and impact on quality of life.
-The aim is to enable people to make better decisions on what device is right for them, particularly considering the cost of some of the devices such as wearable technologies.
+This project compared different low vision aids (LVAs) to explore their use, cost-effectiveness, and impact on quality of life.
+The aim was to help people with macular disease make informed decisions about which device best suits their lifestyle, particularly considering the cost of some devices such as wearable technologies.

 Want to know more?